Ian Book Transforming Notre Dame into Instant College Football Playoff Threat

 The Cardinal ranked 90th in yards allowed per snap last year and entered Saturday ranked 49th.
 While there are talented players on the defense, nobody should be mistaking it for elite.

-Conversely, Notre Dame arrived 18th in the category at 4.5 yards and held Stanford to the same.
+Conversely, Notre Dame arrived 18th in the category at 4.5 yards per play and held Stanford to the same.
 The defense consistently generated pressure with four players—highlighted by four sacks and two hurries from Jerry Tillery—and limited Bryce Love to 34 yards on the 16 carries beyond his outlier 39-yard touchdown.

 That defense is capable of frustrating any remaining opponent, though Kelly knows the Irish cannot afford to look too far ahead.